Sūdaunīkas - Ėglupiai, Sūduva

 It is very popular now in Lithuania to refer

-to Pre-Christian Sūdovians as Jotvingians.
+to Pre-Christian Sūdovians as "Jotvingians".

-The primary distinction is religious
+The primary distinction now is religious

-By the 18th Century, most Sūdovians
+By the 18th Century, most Sūdovians / Jotvingians

 were either bi- or tri-lingual,